Blueberry Streusel Muffins

 Don’t overmix the streusel: You want it to be clumpy.

-Use low-fat buttermilk: Non-fat buttermilk is too much like regular milk as it isn’t thick enough.
+Use low-fat buttermilk: Non-fat buttermilk is too much like regular milk, as it isn’t thick enough.

-Suggestions for Variations and Substitutions
+Variations & Substitutions

-- Omit the streusel topping if you’d like.
+-Omit the streusel topping if you’d like.
 If you do, you might want to increase the sugar used in the muffin batter from 3/4 cup to 1 cup.

-- You can use vegetable oil and canola oil interchangeably.
+-You can use vegetable oil and canola oil interchangeably.

-- It’s fine to use light brown instead of dark brown sugar.
+-It’s fine to use light brown instead of dark brown sugar.

 Recipe FAQs